 Due to digestion rates and amino acid compositions, protein sources also have a different impact on muscle protein synthesis, the process in which your body builds muscle.

 10 foods high in amino acids

-Milk contains both whey protein and casein protein and can be viewed as nature’s very own protein blend.
-A pint of milk will contain around 19.3g of protein and 8g of EAAs, making it a great post workout drink or an easy on the go food high in amino acids.4
+Milk contains both whey and casein protein and can be viewed as nature’s very own protein blend.
+A pint of milk will contain around 19.3g of protein and 8g of EAAs, making it a great post-workout drink or an easy on the go drink high in amino acids.4

 As well as the protein content, milk also provides a high source of calcium which is vitally important for bone health and muscle contraction.4